 Autism is a spectrum disorder that affects how a person perceives the world and interacts with others and their surroundings.
-The disorder can make it difficult to participate in daily life.
-Doctors use three levels to describe autism.

 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), doctors categorize autism by assigning level 1, 2, or 3 to two areas of functioning: social communication and restricted, repetitive behaviors.